VA

 Step 6: Match Budget to Service Options

-Budget of $8,000+/month: Senior strategic partner, full-time OR team of specialized assistants
+Senior smart partner, full-time OR team of skilled assistants

 How much does a part-time virtual assistant cost per month?